println/loud-6-castle/docs/coding-guides/sass.md

   .my-component {
     // Put here all component elements (flat) .my-element {
-      // Use a third-level only for modifiers and state variations &.active { ... }
+      // Use a third-level only for modifiers and auth variations &.active { ... }
     }
   }